Lekhan Thakkar

-Lekhan Thakkar is an Indian career civil servant and diplomat who currently serves as Counsellor (Economic and Commerce) and is the Commercial Representative of India in Embassy of India at Beijing at People's Republic of China.
+Lekhan Thakkar is an Indian career civil servant and diplomat who currently serves as Joint Secretary to the Government of India in the National Security Council secretariat.

+He previously served as Counsellor (Economic and Commerce) and is the Commercial Representative of India in Embassy of India at Beijing at People's Republic of China.
 He formerly served as Director to Government of India in Ministry of Finance and Executive Director for National Financial Reporting Authority.

 He is a 1995 batch Central Secretariat Service officer.